The-Neo-Noir/interview-preparation/README.md

 > can you find if a number is power of 3^n or for that matter m^n ?

+> can you count the number of 1's in a binary representation of a decimal number ?

 # Programming BitWISE:

 > Flip unset kth bit: https://app.codesignal.com/arcade/code-arcade/corner-of-0s-and-1s/b5z4P2r2CGCtf8HCR